OverviewBlog

 Potential Challenges and Mitigation Strategies

-Invoice factoring typically involves higher costs than traditional bank facilities when calculated as annual percentage rates.
-However, this comparison can be misleading for construction companies facing immediate cash flow pressures or growth opportunities.
+• Factoring typically involves higher costs than traditional bank facilities when calculated as annual percentage rates

 Customer Relationship Management